770SPFH Corn Head

 After the fast-rotating blades cut the crop, the intake fingers push the plants into the gatherer drums that rotate in the same direction at low speeds.
 Every plant is pushed into the teeth of the gatherer drum.
 The specially designed shape of the teeth ensures that both small and large plants are conveyed in a secure way.

-In the machine, the plants are taken off the gatherer drum at the back of the drum by scrapers.
-Depending on the width of the header, they are forwarded to cross-feed drums or immediately fed into the angled feed drums in the middle of the machine.
+In the machine, the plants are taken off the back of the gatherer drum by scrapers.
+Depending on the width of the header, they are forwarded to the cross-feed drums or immediately fed into the angled feed drums in the middle of the machine.

 SPFH Corn Head

 |Transport height||3.2 m

 |Header drive shaft (shift rod pulled out for slow speed)|

 |Cross feed drums|

 †For complete details regarding this offer, please select the corresponding link above.